adhearsion/adhearsion-website/docs/source/plugins.md

 ### Gem Plugin Structure

 The greet_plugin.gemspec file contains information on your plugin, including required dependencies, contact information and other metadata.
-Enter your contact information, the name and description of your plugin and list any development and runtime dependencies to have a fully functional gem.
+Edit the gemspec with contact information, the name and description of your plugin and any development and runtime dependencies to have a fully functional gem.

-The README is customarily formatted in Markdown and its use is strongly encouraged to help people understand how to use your plugin.
+The README is customarily formatted in Markdown.
+Other formats can be used as well.

 The Rakefile contains tasks that pertain to the plugin gem itself, such as running unit tests.
-Note that it is separate from adding tasks to Adhearsion applications; this will be covered below.
+Note that it is separate from adding tasks or generators to Adhearsion applications.

 ### Plugin Files

-The entry point for the plugin, as usual with gems, resides in lib/greet_plugin.rb.
+The entry point for the plugin, as with most gems, resides in lib/greet_plugin.rb.
 It is mainly composed of requires for the plugin classes and modules.
 When adding functionality to a plugin, it will need to be require'd here to be available.
 Plugins are namespaced by package name to avoid conflicts.

 lib/greet_plugin.rb: